 It’s like addiction, making these heads of The Wall Heads series.
 There was no plan for this one, just a blurred vision that changed a few times during the build.
 It’s got its name because it looks like a flute and it uses colours of a clown’s make-up.
 I started with drilling holes, eyes were first, then the finger holes and lastly the mounting holes at the back.
 Each group of holes was drilled with a different bit – 30, 15 and 25 mm.

 Once I finished with the drill I pulled out my circular saw and cut off the ends, using just a couple of f-clamps and a speed square.
 I also used a block plane to prepare the end grain for painting.

-I applied oil based, red paint with a little brush and let it dry overnight.
-Then of course I gave it a thorough sand.
+I applied oil-based, red paint with a little brush and let it dry overnight.
+Then of course I gave it thorough sand.
 I wasn’t done with painting though.
 The red paint soaked into the grain and it still showed up, even after the sanding.
 There was no other way to mask that but to cover it up with some more paint.

 Then, when the lacquer dried I installed a foot and a hanger.
 And now the flautist is being proudly displayed as a member of The Wall Heads series in the company of the skull.
 It’s a collection like no other.